CBT in Gambling Addiction

 • Legal complications: Involvement in deceitful activities, forgeries, and thefts.

 • Health issues due to stress: It leads to severe Insomnia, nervousness, and depression.
-It can make individuals experience anxiety, and sometimes can ultimately escalate to suicide attempts.
+It can make individuals experience anxiety and sometimes can ultimately escalate to suicide attempts.
+See more about how gambling affects your brain in our article.

 Why choose CBT for gambling disorder?